lowlevel-studios/docker-android-build-box/README.md

 ### Use image for Bitbucket pipeline

-If you have Android code in Bitbucket and want to use it pipeline to build your Android code, you can simply specific this docker image.
+If you have your Android proect hosted on [Bitbucket](https://bitbucket.org) and want to use a bitbucket pipeline to build your Android project, this docker image can do it for you.
-Here is an example of `bitbucket-pipelines.yml`
+Here is an example of a pipeline defined in `bitbucket-pipelines.yml`

     image: bohsen/android-build-box:latest